Carlos Couto is founder of CC Atelier de Arquitectura, a private architecture practice. He also manages the Portuguese restaurant Tuga in Taipei.

 Portuguese Pavilion at the 2010 Shanghai Expo In 2015, he opened Tuga, a Portuguese restaurant in downtown Taipei, thus embarking upon his second career.
 In addition to adding restauranteur to his list of accomplishments, Couto is the biggest importer of Portuguese wine into Taiwan.

-Couto still travels between Macau and Taipei every week and has no plans to slow down anytime soon.
+Couto still travels between Macao and Taipei every week and has no plans to slow down anytime soon.
 “I never imagine retiring.
 I will die working,” he promises.

 Couto loves living in Taiwan but also really likes four major international cities: Amsterdam, Paris, New York and San Francisco.